 A DEER & DEER HUNTING EXCLUSIVE!

 On Nov.
 18, 2006, avid whitetail hunter Johnny King of Mt.
 Horeb, Wis., shot a massive 12-point buck the likes of which were almost unparalleled in the annals of deer and deer hunting.
-As a straight 6-by-6 typical with no additional abnormal points, the great rack grossed more than 220 inches, a milestone few typical whitetail racks in history have attained.
-Some even said it could be the next world record whitetail deer.
+As a straight 6-by-6 typical with no additional abnormal points, the great rack grossed more than 220 inches, a milestone few typical big racks in history have attained.
+Some even said it could be the next world record whitetail deer for typical bucks.